QuantFILab/Divfolio/README.md

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Step1_page.png?raw=true)

-To pick company stocks to portfolio (Required)
+To pick company stocks to a portfolio (Required)
-1. Click on Cart icon to open the input window.
+1. Click on the Cart icon to open the input window.
-2. Tpye company's ticker.
+2. Type the company's ticker.
-3. Chick "add" button.
+3. Chick the "add" button.

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Step1_port.png?raw=true)

-You need to add one by one the ticker.
+You need to add them one by one the ticker.
 Here, input  BAC, CRM, GOOGL,	INTC,	MSFT, COP, CVM, and XOM.
 The result will be shown in STEP 2.

 ### STEP 2 Selecting Divestable and Investable Assets

-The tickers selected in STEP1 will be appear in the box of "Potential Assets".
-We need to assign a divestment status to each asset by drag and drop them to the box of "Investable Assets" and "Divestable Assets" like in the figure below.
+The tickers selected in STEP1 will appear in the box of "Potential Assets".
+We need to assign a divestment status to each asset by dragging and dropping them into the box of "Investable Assets" and "Divestable Assets" like in the figure below.

 To get the ESG data and Company's sector
 1. Drop tickers you want to invest in "Investable Assets" (If you want only ESG data, you can drop all assets to this box).
 2. Drop tickers you want to divest in "Divestable Assets".
-3. Click on "summary" button and Click on "update summary" when you make a change on the divestment status or add more assets to potential list.
+3. Click on the "summary" button and Click on "update summary" when you make a change to the divestment status or add more assets to the potential list.

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Step2_setup.png?raw=true)

-The results are in figure below.
-You can download the table to you local machine.
-The last table shows percentage of the improvment ESG score after divestment.
+The results are in the figure below.
+You can download the table to your local machine.
+The last table shows the percentage of the improvement in ESG score after divestment.
 The smaller score indicates lower ESG risk.

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Step2_page.png?raw=true)

 ### STEP 3 Batching Historical Data

 To get the historical data of the assets passed from STEP2
-1. Click on Carlendar icon
+1. Click on the Carlendar icon
-2. Input statr date
+2. Input start date
 3. Input end date
-4. Click "submit" button
+4. Click the "submit" button

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Step3_setdate.png?raw=true)

-You will get a table of the historical return calculated from the close price and the boxplots of the return that can be aarange by the companies historical risk profiles such as volatility and Sharpe ratio.
+You will get a table of the historical return calculated from the close price and the boxplots of the return that can be arranged by the company's historical risk profiles such as volatility and Sharpe ratio.

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Step3_page.png?raw=true)